 The extra cover provided by the accidental damage section of the policy can be much wider than the insured events.
-That’s why we’re unlikely to take the usual considerations into account when we’re deciding on a gradual damage complaint.
+That’s why we’re unlikely to take the usual considerations into account around a consumer's awareness of the issue when we’re deciding on a gradual damage complaint.
 Doing so could make insurers pay for a wide variety of situations they never intended to cover.

 There are policies available which don’t restrict cover to a list of insured events, and offer much broader cover.
 These policies usually cover ‘damage’, subject to a number of exclusions.
 So we don’t think it would be fair on insurers to look at claims made on all-risks policies in the usual way when deciding on a gradual damage complaint.

 All-risks policies provide more extensive cover so they’re usually more expensive.
 We don’t think it would be fair for customers who pay more for a policy that offers wider cover to be worse off than those who pay less for a standard policy.